 Explore Iceland’s classic highlights on a journey around the famous Golden Circle.
 Start at Thingvellir National Park where the North American and European tectonic plates meet, followed by a visit to the iconic “Golden Falls” of Gulfoss and walk through the active geothermal area of Geysir where you will see Strokkur (The Churn), a geyser which erupts at regular intervals with its white column of boiling water reaching as high as 30m.
 The chef of Restaurant Geysir invites you to taste freshly baked hot spring bread served with Icelandic butter, geothermally boiled eggs and herring.
 It is best served with a small glass of Geysir Schnapps, very cold – nearly freezing.
 In the afternoon, you learn about the Icelandic horse, its special qualities and history and visit a geothermal greenhouse, before arriving at your hotel, near Selfoss in South Iceland.
 Tonight, step into the darkness to search for the Northern Lights amidst the peace and stillness of rural Iceland.
 (B)

 Travel along the South coast, stopping at the Lava & Volcano Exhibition Center, to learn about geology and active volcanoes.
 Nearby is Skógafoss Waterfall which is 60 meters high and one of the most impressive waterfalls in the country.
 In the afternoon take a stroll on the black lava beach and along bird cliffs at Reynisfjara in South Iceland.
 Overnight at your hotel located near the Kirkjubæjarklaustur in the Vatnajökull National Park region, a wonderful location for chasing the Northern Lights.
 (B)

-Hotel Klaustur (3 star)
+Stay at: Hotel Klaustur (3 star)